-Drivers working as coaches must request permission from the Sporting Board for any activity with any cars at circuits on the 2023 calendar within the ban and, if permitted, may be given restrictions on their track time.
+Drivers working as coaches must request permission from the Sporting Board for any activity with any cars at circuits on the 2024 calendar within the ban and, if permitted, may be given restrictions on their track time.

-Permission must be sought in advance by sending the Driver Coaching Request Form to the Sporting e) Permission and Breaches
+Permission must be sought in advance by sending the Driver Coaching Request Form to the Sporting Board.

 If this privilege is abused, it will be revoked.
-For the avoidance of doubt, Bronze Drivers are forbidden to test or be coached in any car at circuits on the 2023 calendar during the week before the relevant event, as a passenger or Driver.
+For the avoidance of doubt, Bronze Drivers are forbidden to test or be coached in any car at circuits on the 2024 calendar during the week before the relevant event, as a passenger or Driver.

-Professional ARDS licenced Driver coaches will be permitted to coach (as a passenger or as a Driver) non-British GT related clients in non-British GT cars or other GT racing cars within this ban subject to the Sporting Board granting permission.
+Professional ARDS licenced instructors will be permitted to instruct (as a passenger or as a Driver) non-British GT related clients in non-British GT cars or other GT racing cars within this ban subject to the Sporting Board granting permission.